 - 5th order ru = rd + h1 rd3 + h2 rd5

-5th order distortion generally provides more accurate results than 3rd order distortion, though the optimizer sometimes doesn’t work as well as for 3rd order.
+5th order distortion provides more accurate results than 3rd order distortion, though the optimizer may be slower.
 It is the best equation for “mustache” or “wave” distortion (where the predominant distortion switches from barrel to pincushion along the radius).

 - arctangent/tangent (arctan/tan)